-Most choice of which to use really comes down to money and available resources and the systems listed below are probably the most common for growing crops with hydroponics.
+Most choices of which to use come down to money and available resources, and the systems listed below are probably the most common for growing crops with hydroponics.

 Deep Water Culture System

 The wick system is the most simple of all hydroponic setups.
-In the wick system, plants are potted in the grow medium just above a container containing the nutritional solution.
-A wicking material is then dipped into the nutrient solution and transfers nutrients from the bucket to the plants.
+In the wick system, plants are potted in the growing medium just above a nutritional solution container.
+Wicking material is then dipped into the nutrient solution and transferred nutrients from the bucket to the plants.

-Because there are no moving parts involved, this is an easy system to set up when resources are scarce which is why so many third world countries are now looking to it as a possible solution for empowering people to grow their own food.
+Because there are no moving parts involved, this is an easy system to set up when resources are scarce, which is why so many third-world countries are now looking to it as a possible solution for empowering people to grow their food.

-Not only does hydroponics have relatively few downsides compared to traditional agriculture but there are a number of benefits that make it incredibly useful for crop cultivation.
+Hydroponics has relatively few downsides compared to traditional agriculture, and many benefits make it incredibly useful for crop cultivation.

 - Crops can be grown pretty much anywhere and aren’t limited by soil types